ankri/react-proximity-feedback/README.md

 ### distance

 The distance between the "`ref`ed" component and the mouse cursor in px.
-From 0 to the provided `maxDistance` prop.
+From 0 to the provided `threshold` prop.

 Example ([Demo](https://ankri.github.io/react-proximity-feedback/index.html#demo-distance))